orb-lang/cluster/doc/md/cluster.md

 return cluster
 ```

+# Cluster Postscript

   This represents an early and unstable sketch of Cluster, which we'll continue
 to describe and design below\.

+This is an increasingly unwieldy text dump, most of which will end up migrated
+somewhere useful\.

+Useful here is also defined by adding more literate programming features, so
+the verbiage can be punctuated with working code\.

 ## Philosophy